wp-plugins/json-content-importer/readme.txt

 The plugins template engine ist focussed on some basic JSON-imports.
 Other template engines like H2O or stuff like node.js / handlebars.js can process JSON much more powerful - but they come with a much bigger overhead.
 Your options if this plugin does not work:
 * use correct code for this plugin ;-)
+* [try this page to check JSON and to try different shortcode-markups]http://www.kux.de/extra/wordpress/plugins/jsoncontentimporter/json-explorer/je.php
 * if the above is ok, change the JSON-Input
 * [open ticket at wordPress.org](https://wordpress.org/support/plugin/json-content-importer)

+== Screenshots ==

+1. This screen shows the description and settings-page of the "JSON Content Importer"-Plugin
+2. This screen shows the Wordpress-Editor with some [jsoncontentimporter]-code

 == Changelog ==

+= 1.0.5 =
+* Added Screenshots
+* Enhanced "subloop-array", new processing of pure string/numeric-array data (before: only string/numeric-data in an object)
+* Enhanced FAQs: Added Link to Website for better creating shortcode-markups

 = 1.0.4 =
 Bugfixes